Filtering and Handling Exceptions

 Message filter doesn't match Substring matching is case-sensitive Verify the exact exception message text and case

-TimeoutExpiredError raised immediately despite exception being in dict The exception message doesn't contain any of the specified substrings Use [] to ignore all messages, or add the correct substring
+TimeoutExpiredError raised immediately despite exception being in dict No filter in the list matches (neither substring nor callable) Use [] to ignore all messages, or add the correct filter